j0shmillar/blitz/README.md

 # blitz
-A library for inference energy-consumption profiling on MCUs using Zephyr + TFLiteMicro.
+Easy TFLM compilation for inferece profiling on MCUs using [DFU-UTIL](https://dfu-util.sourceforge.net).